A ski descent of the Hopeful Couloir on Mount Hope, 13,933 ft.

 A short film on Christy’s Colorado ski mountaineering achievements, and what lies ahead.

 A weekend 13er peakbagging backpack trip to Horn Lakes in the Sangres.

 The inaugural Father Dyer Postal Route ski mountaineering race took place last weekend in the mountains outside of Leadville.
 You might have to add this one to your calendar next season.

 In the department of good news, we were recently nominated as National Geographic Adventurers of the Year, for our completion of the Centennial Ski Project.
-It’s a huge honor to be considered for this award, something that National Geographic has been organizing since 2005.
-Teamwork is everything.
-What began years ago as three individual pursuits […]

 Last spring, a film crew from Red Bull joined us on a few of our Centennial Ski Project peaks.
 They were producing an installment for the Faces of Dav series about Chris Davenport for Red Bull TV.
-You can watch the finished segment above.

 The view from the summit of Mount Adams.
 Click for enlarged view.
 As far as Colorado ski mountaineering is concerned, I’ve always considered the 3rd week in May to be my favorite stretch of time.
 The random weather that tends to sweep through the state earlier in the season usually gives way to a dry and sunny summer pattern.
 That in turn allows for cold clear nights and a reliable...

 Technincally speaking, the mountain’s official name is Unnamed 13828.
 Lying directly north of the 14er Mount Lindsey, and at the head of Huerfano Creek, some refer to this Sangre de Cristo summit as Huerfano Peak.